AcuRank: Uncertainty-Aware Adaptive Computation for Listwise Reranking

 We leave this as a promising direction for future work.}

-\textbf{Retrievers and rerankers.} We use BM25 with top-100 candidates as the default first-stage retriever ,and evaluate two additional settings: BM25 top-1000, to assess scalability with larger candidate pools, and SPLADE++ED~\citep{splade} top-100, to evaluate performance with stronger first-stage signals.
-All retrieval results are obtained using the pre-built Pyserini index~\citep{pyserini}.
-For reranking, we use RankZephyr~\citep{pradeep2023rankzephyr} as the default model, and additionally evaluate RankGPT (gpt-4.1-mini) to assess generalization across model families.
+\textbf{Retrievers and rerankers.} We use BM25 with top-100 candidates as the default first-stage retriever , and evaluate three additional settings: BM25 top-1000, to assess scalability with larger candidate pools, along with SPLADE++ED~\citep{splade} top-100 and Contriever~\citep{contriever} top-100 (using \texttt{facebook/contriever-msmarco} with mean pooling), to evaluate performance with different first-stage signals.
+Since neural retrievers such as SPLADE and Contriever produce scores on a different scale from BM25, we normalize the top-100 first-stage scores to have a mean of 10 and a standard deviation of 1 per query before applying \ours{}.
+We perform retrieval from the pre-built Pyserini index~\citep{pyserini}.
+For reranking, we use RankZephyr~\citep{pradeep2023rankzephyr} as the default model, and additionally evaluate RankGPT (\texttt{gpt-4.1-mini}) to assess generalization across model families.
 Both rerankers operate over candidate lists of size $m = 20$, formatted as prompts containing the query and document list.